Greece will do ‘whatever necessary’ in dispute with Turkey

 Turkey argues Greek islands should not be included in calculating maritime zones of economic interest — a position that Greece says is a clear violation of international law.
 Greece has around 6,000 islands and smaller islets in the Aegean and Ionian Seas, more than 200 of them inhabited.

-The survey ship Oruc Reis remains anchored at the port of Antalya, in southeastern Turkey, but a navigational telex issued by the port says the mission planned through Aug.
+The survey ship Oruc Reis remains anchored off the port of Antalya, in southeastern Turkey, but a navigational telex issued by the port says the mission planned through Aug.
 2 remains “valid and effective.”
-In Ankara, Turkish President Recep Tayyip Erdogan visited the country’s Supreme Military Council and said he had full confidence in the capability of his country’s military.
-“Historic successes on different fronts, from Syria to Libya, from the Eastern Mediterranean to the fight against terrorism, demonstrate the strength of our country and the capabilities of our armed forces,” Erdogan said.
+In Ankara, Turkish President Recep Tayyip Erdogan said he had full confidence in the capability of his country’s military.
+“Historic successes on different fronts, from Syria to Libya, from the eastern Mediterranean to the fight against terrorism, demonstrate the strength of our country and the capabilities of our armed forces,” Erdogan said before he chaired an annual meeting of the country’s Supreme Military Council.

+Erdogan’s spokesman, Ibrahim Kalin, said Thursday: “We want all natural resources in the eastern Mediterranean to be shared fairly.”

+“We will never accept threats or sanctions,” the state-run Anadolu quoted him as saying.
+“We do not accept Greece’s maximalist position.”

-The European Union and the United States have called on Turkey to halt its survey plans.
+But EU and U.S. officials have become increasingly blunt in their calls on Turkey to halt its survey plans.

 “I want to echo the clear message from Washington and elsewhere in Europe, urging Turkish authorities to halt operations that raise tensions in the region, such as plans to survey for natural resources in areas where Greece and Cyprus assert jurisdiction in the Eastern Mediterranean,” said Geoffrey Pyatt, the U.S. ambassador to Greece.

 “This is a complex strategic space.
-We want our friends and allies in the region to approach resource development in the spirit of cooperation that provides a foundation for durable energy security and shared economic prosperity.
-Unilateral provocative actions were against this aim.”
+We want our friends and allies in the region to approach resource development in the spirit of cooperation … Unilateral provocative actions were against this aim.”
 Pyatt spoke in the northeast Greek port of Alexandroupolis, where around 2,000 U.S. service members, dozens of helicopters and hundreds of vehicles disembarked.
 They were to take part in multinational training exercises and be sent to several NATO countries as part of regular troop rotation.

 Suzan Fraser reported from Ankara, Turkey.
+Thomas Adamson in Paris, and Menelaos Hadjocostis in Nicosia, Cyprus, contributed to this report.